AccessLint/screenreaders/README.md

 ## Setup

+### Enable AppleScript

-- First, open VoiceOver Utility and check "Allow VoiceOver to be controller with AppleScript".
+- Open VoiceOver Utility and check "Allow VoiceOver to be controller with AppleScript".

 ## Installation